mattsoulanille/NovaJS/README.md

 ## Wait, but isn't EV Nova Copyrighted?

 Yes.
 Escape Velocity Nova is copyrighted by Ambrosia Software.
-I claim no rights to anything in the [objects](https://github.com/mattsoulanille/NovaJS/tree/master/Nova/objects) directory, nor do I claim any rights over pictures or Nova Data in this repository.
-The end goal of this project is to write a Nova engine that can interpret Nova files without including any Nova data itself, thereby avoiding these legal issues.
+I claim no rights to anything in the [objects](https://github.com/mattsoulanille/NovaJS/tree/master/Nova/objects) directory.
+The end goal of this project is to write a Nova engine that can interpret Nova files without including any Nova data itself.
 ## Getting Started
 ### Prerequisites